Talk to the Veterans Crisis Line now

 12. Lutes LD, Damschroder LJ, Goodrich DE, Richardson CR, Lowery JC.
 Using a Small Change Approach to Treat Obesity in Veterans: Design and Rationale of the ASPIRE-VA Randomized Trial.
 Poster session presented at: International Congress on Obesity; 2010 Jul 11; Stockholm, Sweden. [view]

-DRA: Health Systems, Diabetes and Other Endocrine Disorders, Other Conditions
+DRA: Health Systems Science, Diabetes and Other Endocrine Conditions, Other Conditions

 DRE: Prevention, Treatment - Comparative Effectiveness